The cool and the cruel: separating hard parts of LWE secrets: Lattice Reduction

 \para{Interleaved reduction strategy.} Empirically, we found that combining these three algorithms gave the best reduction performance, in terms of both time and quality. \texttt{flatter} sometimes gets ``stuck'' and cannot further reduce a given lattice, particularly for smaller $q$.
 In these instances, ``interleaving'' \texttt{BKZ2.0} and \texttt{flatter} provided a higher quality reduction while helping \texttt{flatter} jump out of these minima (see Table~\ref{tab:flatter_performance} for a comparison of different ways of combining \texttt{flatter} and \texttt{BKZ2.0}).
 Our interleaving algorithm starts each reduction run with several rounds of \texttt{flatter} and declares a ``stall'' when \texttt{flatter} runs $3$ times but produces an average reduction in $\rho$ of less than $0.001$.
 Then, the reduction runs \texttt{BKZ2.0}, and when \texttt{BKZ2.0} stalls, it switches back to \texttt{flatter} and repeats until the reduction converges. \texttt{polish} runs after each \texttt{BKZ2.0} or \texttt{flatter} step.

 \para{Early termination.} To increase the number of reduced LWE matrices produced from a single lattice reduction run, we leverage an early termination strategy.
-When the standard deviation reduction ratio $\rho$ reaches some threshold $\tau$, we export the reduced matrix, then sub-sample a new $(m+n) \times (m+n)$ q-ary matrix from the initial set of $n$ LWE samples and start again.
-This better leverages available compute resources.
+When the standard deviation reduction ratio $\rho$ stalls , we export the reduced matrix, then sub-sample a new $(m+n) \times (m+n)$ q-ary matrix from the initial set of $n$ LWE samples and start again.
+This better leverages available compute.